mateuszjurewicz/notes_public/notes/Bash.md

 - `~/username/bin` or `/usr/local/bin` is where you would usually put your .sh scripts so that you don't have to point to them via relative positioning (`./first.sh`), and then just use `first.sh` - but it doesn't quite work on a Mac, cause presumably that dir is not in the path variable.
 - `echo $PATH` or better `echo $PATH | tr : '\n'` will print out exactly what's in the current path, which is where the system will look for executable commands (as .sh scripts).
 This is often set / adjusted based on the contents of `.bashrc` or `.bash_profile` (on Mac, possibly just `.profile` on a linux).
 - `sudo first.sh` will only work if your script is in `usr/local/bin`, not in e,g, `/Users/mj/bin`.
 Otherwise you can't execute it via sudo.
-That's because sudo is like using the root user to execute sth, and the root user will not look for executables in your personl home directory.
+That's because sudo is like using the root user to execute sth, and the root user will not look for executables in your personal home directory.
 - `\` backslash allows to break long lines into multiple lines.
 - `/dev/null`
 is the trash bucket folder, sometimes you'll want to only know if a command executed (with what status), not see its output, so then you can do `cmd.sh > /dev/null` and the actual output that would've gone to `stdout` (your screen) will be deleted.